richthornton/gameSeries/mazeRunner/README.md

 4. if dead or finish - end and return "Dead" / "Finish"
 5. if Lost check if at end of directions, if yes return "Lost"
 6. if not at end, repeat steps 3 - 6

+### Review comments

+- remove console.logs

+Let's try moving these functions out from inside the mazeRunner function to just being standalone functions.
+Having functions nested like this can potentially lead to some issues where there's a variable in the outer scope that's shadowed in the inner scope.
+More concretely, in this case you have maze as a parameter to the startingPosition function, but also as a parameter to the mazeRunner function.
+You could get in issues with knowing which maze is being referred to in this function